tus/tus-js-client/docs/api.md

 *Default value:* `null`

 A URL which will be used to directly attempt a resume without creating an upload first.
 Only if the resume attempt fails it will fall back to creating a new upload using the URL specified in the `endpoint` option.
 Using this option may be necessary if the server is automatically creating upload resources for you, which is the case with Vimeo's API, for example.
+Also, if `uploadUrl` is provided the `endpoint` option is ignored and the client assumes you will also take care of storing the URL (for later resume) on your own, therefore it will not save it to the `urlStorage`.

 #### uploadSize